 A Teamup Calendar always has at least one sub-calendar and can have multiple sub-calendars.
 These can be set up by the calendar administrator in Settings > Calendars.

-Giving users access to Teamup is what we call sharing.
-Sharing a Teamup Calendar with others is done by means of unique calendar links.
-The calendar administrator can create these links and configure the access permissions of each one.
+Giving users access to a Teamup calendar is what we call sharing.
+You can grant calendar access to account-based users (more secure) or via unique shareable calendar links.
+The calendar administrator can manage users and shareable links and configure the access permissions of each one.
 See the full description of the permissions and how to share calendars.

 Sharing selected sub-calendars